Pub Guide

 Church Hill, DY7 6HZ, Tel: 01384 872 435

 Situated just off the one end of the high street, this pub was refurbished and re-opened in 2010 after being derelict for some years.
 It is now owned by Black Country Ales and, as is usual with their pubs, serves a number of fairly obscure beers from around the country as well as BCA's own brews.
-The pub is clean, comfortable and copy, with an open fire in the winter months.
+The pub is clean, comfortable and cosy, with an open fire in the winter months.

 Beer: BCA various (none on at my visit), plus about 4 guests ales.